FRRouting/frr/doc/user/pbr.rst

    When a incoming packet matches the destination port specified, take the packet and forward according to the nexthops specified.

+.. clicmd:: match ip-protocol [tcp|udp]

+   When a incoming packet matches the specified ip protocol, take the packet and forward according to the nexthops specified.

 .. clicmd:: match mark (1-4294967295)

    Select the mark to match.
 This is a linux only command and if attempted